KcAcoZhang/PLEASING/README.md

 Temporal Knowledge Graph Reasoning

 ## Dependencies
-The required framework and other libraries can be found in the requirement.txt Note that GDELT preprocessing requires more memory.
+The required framework and other libraries can be found in the requirement.txt.
+Note that GDELT preprocessing requires more memory.

 ## Commands